Lamer87/Space_Engineers_DLC_unlocker/README.md

   - This unlocker is meant to unlock ONLY DLC blocks.
     - **Armor Skins and Emotes can NOT be unlocked.**
       There is no way, cause Steam checks.
 You can use those of dlcs you own.
-    - **It's NOT possible to paste DLC items contained in projects**, in both online and offline worlds!
+    - **It's NOT possible to paste DLC items contained in projects**, in both online and offline worlds.
-      Even from owned DLC?
-(If you could check this, please report in [Discussions](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions)).
-      Now if owned dlcs are deleted from the ini, blocks remain greyed out ingame.
+      A workaround is to use the mod "[Instant Projector](https://steamcommunity.com/sharedfiles/filedetails/?id=2096677783)" as suggested in this [discussion](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/44#discussioncomment-11069593).

   <br>